Excel for the web

 Charts and tables, including PivotChart reports and PivotTable reports

-You can insert, edit, and delete comments in Excel Online.
+You can insert, edit, and delete comments in Excel for the web.
 Learn more about adding a comment to Excel.

 Copy and paste

-For best results, use keyboard shortcuts, not the right-click menu or Clipboard commands in Excel Online, to copy items to another worksheet location.
-Learn more about using copy and paste in Excel Online.
+For best results, use keyboard shortcuts, not the right-click menu or Clipboard commands in Excel for the web, to copy items to another worksheet location.
+Learn more about using copy and paste in Excel for the web.

 Create external data connections

-You can use Excel Online to view data connections, but you can't create external data connections using Excel Online.
-You'll need the Excel 2013 desktop app to work with external data.
+You can use Excel for the web to view data connections, but you can't create external data connections using Excel for the web.
+You'll need the Excel desktop app to work with external data.
 Learn more about working with external data in Excel Services.

 Create a table to organize and analyze related data.
 Tables make it easy to sort, filter, and format your data.